Laser-induced spectral diffusion of T centers in silicon nanophotonic devices

 {}\textbf{Conclusion and discussion.} Our spectral hole burning and check-probe spectroscopy results reveal possible origins and the relevant timescales of T center linewidth broadening in nanophotonic devices.
 The observations suggest that at short timescales below hundreds of nanoseconds, homogeneous linewidth does not increase with optical lifetime in current experiments.
 Without a laser perturbation, the T center in the dark can preserve its frequency for at least 3~ms. Laser perturbation, even with frequencies below the silicon bandgap, plays a major role in introducing spectral broadening.
 The broadband nature of the effect suggests that broadening is due to the reconfiguration of nearby charge environment instead of the ionization of the T center itself.

 These conclusions can be used to design more efficient pulse sequences for indistinguishable photon generation with T centers.
 As an example, the entanglement generation between two T centers using emitted photon interference \cite{Pompili.2021.Hanson,Hermans.2022.Hanson,Robledo.2010.Hanson,Bernien.2013.Hanson,Brevoord.2024.Hanson,Abobeih.2022.Taminiau} requires frequency matching of these two emitters.
-Instead of waiting for the two emitters to arrive at the same frequency among the frequency jitters, each emitter can be prepared independently using the check pulse with a click heralding the successful preparation at the laser frequency.
+Instead of waiting for the two emitters to arrive at the same frequency among the frequency jitters, each emitter can be prepared independently using the check pulse with a click heralding the successful preparation at the laser frequency \cite{Brevoord.2024.Hanson,Bernien.2013.Hanson,robledo2011high}.
 The emitter prepared first can preserve its frequency in the dark while waiting for the other emitter to be ready.
 This heralded preparation method avoids repeating the full sequence numerous times.
 Instead, the repeat-until-success part only happens for the short emitter excitation sequence.
+On the other hand, the spectral diffusion dominated by laser-induced charge reconfiguration may pose a challenge to preserving the emitter frequency during spin initialization using optical pumping.
+Detailed studies considering specific power and duration of the optical pumping pulse will be necessary to determine whether the optical transition frequency can be prepared before the spin initialization.